rafaelpsouza/haproxy-spring-boot/Readme.md

 ## Goal:
-Validate interactions and configurations between HAProxy and  Spring Boot REST service.
+Validate interactions and configurations between HAProxy and a Spring Boot service.

 ## How:
 Using Vagrant Multi-machine with Ansible provision to replicate a distributed topology.